-PCS is a data driven school.
+MHS is a data driven school.
 There is a teacher assigned to coordinate testing and analysis of testing data.
 The coordinator disaggregates data at the state, local, and classroom level.
 The results of all testing is analyzed and reported to full staff for reflection and the development of goals for improvement.

 At the beginning of the year and as an on-going process of staff development, annual statewide assessment data is used when implementing the school LCAP to meet targeted goals.
-PCS tracks and analyze the percentage of nearly met, or met scores of each represented subgroup to ensure growth targets are achieved each year and that the gap between the highest and lowest performing subgroups is decreasing.
+MHS tracks and analyzes the percentage of nearly met, or met scores of each represented subgroup to ensure growth targets are met each year and that the gap between the highest and lowest performing subgroups is decreasing.